Oxymetaphoric/milestone_project_1/README.md

 ### Lighthouse

-Initial testing with lighthouse on a locallly hosted copy of the site indicated several major areas of concern with some minor fixes also required.
+Initial testing with lighthouse on a locally hosted copy of the site indicated several major areas of concern with some minor fixes also required.
 The biggest issues were: